The page covers:

 Fresco depicting Mithra in the act of sacrificing a bull

 In 1936 during work to relocate the statue of Apollo an underground mithraeum was uncovered.
 The fresco which stands at one end of a long and narrow room is dated late IInd or early IIIrd century AD.
 It depicts a scene which is almost identical to those found in other mithraea (see an example in a relief).
 The main interest of the discovery lies in the ten small scenes at the sides of the main one.
 They depict ceremonies such as a ritual banquet and the initiation of a new follower.
 The meaning of others is still unclear as there are no ancient written sources about this belief, apart from some references to it by Tertullian, an early Christian writer.
+You may wish to see Mitreo di Capua, which, similar to Mitreo Barberini, was decorated with frescoes rather than reliefs.

 Details: (above - left to right) tail of the bull ending with an ear of wheat; Mithra turning his head towards the Sun and the signs of the Zodiac; an unknown god or important person standing on a globe; initiation rite; (below) a scorpion, a snake and a dog attacking the bull or drinking from its wounds; the Moon